 - a.
-For the purposes of this disclosure, senior employee means Head of Paid Service and chief officers whose annual salary is between £50,000 and £150,000. - b.
+For the purposes of this disclosure, 'Senior Officer' means Chief Executive, their direct reports and statutory officers whose annual salary is between £50,000 and £150,000. - b.
 The Council does not operate a Performance Pay System and does not pay bonuses to any member of staff. - c.
 The Interim Head of Legal Services is directly employed through FODDC and shared with Cotswold and West Oxfordshire District Councils. - d.
 In December 2020, the Chief Financial Officer was also appointed as the Returning Officer for the District.
-The 2023/24 figures include remuneration (£12,474) for this additional role.
+The 2024/25 figures include remuneration (£6,145) for this additional role.
 This has no impact on the primary statements including the Balance Sheet and Comprehensive Income and Expenditure Statement. - e.
-An Interim Head of Paid Service was employed until October 2023 when a new Chief Executive Officer was appointed by the Council.
+An Interim Head of Paid Service was employed until October 2023 when a new Chief Executive Officer was appointed by the Council. - f.
+The statutory role of Monitoring Officer was held by Mrs. Sian Roxborough until 30 June 2024.
+Mrs. Julie Jones was appointed interim MO from 1 July 2024 at the Full Council meeting on held on 25 July 2024 until the 19th of May 2025. - g.
+New post of Director of Communities and Place from 1st November 2024.